-Real estate investments consist of equity and debt investments in 156 wholly-owned (December 31, 2015 - 154) and 11 partially owned (December 31, 2015 - 8) subsidiary entities, corporations, limited partnerships and trusts (all established in Canada).
+Real estate investments consist of equity and debt investments in 136 wholly-owned (2016 - 156) and 8 partially owned (2016 - 11) subsidiary entities which are corporations, limited partnerships and trusts (all established in Canada).
 These subsidiaries qualify as investments and are not consolidated in the financial statements of the Fund but are instead reported at fair value.

-The fair value of subsidiary entities (corporations, limited partnerships and trusts) is determined by the Net Asset Value of the entity, which is a sum of the fair value of the real estate properties and underlying entities, net of the fair value of issued mortgages and notes and the other short-term assets and liabilities.
+The fair value of subsidiary entities (corporations, limited partnerships and trusts) is determined by the NAV of the entity, which is a sum of the fair value of the real estate properties and underlying entities, net of the fair value of issued mortgages and notes and the other short-term assets and liabilities.
 Fair value for the real estate properties and/or other entities held by the subsidiaries is primarily determined using discounted cash flows based on various factors such as operating income, discount rate and terminal capitalization rates.